 At Schotter Millican, our workers’ compensation attorneys are committed to arming employees with the information they need to make empowered decisions after a workplace injury or job-related illness.
 Your employer (or their insurance provider) will likely require you to undergo an independent medical examination (IME) before granting benefits.

 These “independent” exams are often used to the insurance company’s benefit, not yours.
 Our firm has a team of professional videographers on staff who accompany our clients to these appointments and video IMEs to help keep workers’ compensation providers honest and accountable.
 We offer this important service free of charge to all of our clients.

 Throughout the process, you can rely on our New York City healthcare workers’ compensation attorneys to answer your questions and address any concerns you may have.
 We are known for taking highly complex cases that other firms won’t, and where other attorneys would throw in the towel, we persist in our pursuit of fair compensation for our clients.

 Whether you need help filing an initial claim or appealing a denied claim, turn to our experienced New York City healthcare workers’ compensation attorneys.
-Call Schotter Millican at (718) 550-0610 for a free case review.
+Call Schotter Millican at (718) 550-0610 for a free case review!